Sweet Potato Brownies

 • A healthy treat.
 Without even trying, these brownies are dairy-free, gluten-free, grain-free, and sugar-free.
 Plus, sweet potatoes add tons of antioxidants and fiber.

-• Baked in 20 minutes.
+• Bake for 20 minutes.
 That’s half the time of traditional brownies!

 • Maple Syrup.
 My favorite sticky sweetener, especially for pairing with sweet potatoes.
 I used 100% pure maple syrup.

 • Cocoa Powder.
-For the chocolate flavor, of course!
-I used unsweetened Dutch-processed cocoa powder.
-Avoid using cacao powder, which is much stronger and bitter in comparison.
+I typically use unsweetened Dutch-processed cocoa powder.
+Avoid using cacao powder, which is much more pungent and bitter.
+I have had success with dark or black cocoa powder, too.

 • Frosting.
-Optional, but I love a generous lathering of either my 2 ingredient chocolate frosting or healthy frosting.
+Optional, but I love a generous lathering of either my dairy free frosting or healthy frosting.

 How to make sweet potato brownies

-Step 2—Combine all the ingredients in a high-speed blender or food processor and blend until a smooth batter remains.
+Step 1- Mix.
+Combine all the ingredients in a bowl or blender and mix/blend until smooth.

-Step 3- Bake.
-Pour the batter into the greased pan and bake for 20 minutes or until a toothpick inserted comes out clean.
+Step 4– Bake for 20 minutes, or until a toothpick inserted into the center comes out clean.
 Remove from the oven and allow to cool before slicing.

 Arman’s recipe tips

-• Save time.
+• Canned sweet potato puree.
 Use store-bought sweet potato puree instead (I like the Del Monte canned variety- it only has sweet potato).

 • If I don’t have enough sweet potato puree for the recipe, I’ll fold in a little pumpkin puree.
 It’s not cheating if it works!